CLilbourne/Machine-Learning/README.md

-All of these algorthims were built in Jupyter Notebook using Python and is Libraries.
+All of these algorthims were built in Jupyter Notebook using Python and it's Libraries.

+\\